 With the digital FX section, you can add more atmosphere to the sounds.
 And for those who like tweaking, use the kit EQ to overall master EQ.
 The volume fader on the module gives you more control over the pad levels.

 The DTX700 is compatible with Yamaha’s own iOS apps.
 It comes with free downloadable apps, usable with any Apple devices.

 I love the fact that the DTX760k comes with a real stand-mountable hi-hat.
-Make competitors in the market do not recognize the importance of this feature.
+Many competitors in the market do not recognize the importance of this feature.
 The snare stand is also a practical feature of this module.